awsdib/SandBox-project/README.md

 To use this version please replace the old source folder by the one that is stored in this repository.

-If you have further questions please do not hesitate in contact me.
+If you have further questions please do not hesitate to contact me.

 cristhianmurcia182@gmail.com